 What is hearing loss?

-One in eight people over 12 years of age in the United States has significant hearing loss.
+If you find yourself struggling to hear other people clearly, chances are you know the answer to the question – Do I have hearing loss?
+You are not alone.
+One in eight people in the United States has significant hearing disorder.
 It’s the third most common health problem in the United States.
 Untreated hearing loss can affect your ability to understand speech and can negatively impact your social and emotional well-being.
 Hearing impairment can decrease your quality of life!

-Aging and chronic exposure to loud noises both contribute to hearing loss.
+Aging and chronic exposure to loud noises both contribute to hearing decline.
 Other factors, such as excessive earwax, can temporarily reduce how well your ears conduct sounds.

 These steps can help you prevent noise-induced hearing loss and avoid worsening age-related hearing loss: